igoramadas/imgrecog/README.md

 # IMGRecog.js

 This is a small Node.js tool to scan and tag images using [Google Vision](https://cloud.google.com/vision), [Clarifai](https://clarifai.com) and [Sightengine](https://sightengine.com).
-It was created to automate the cleanup of personal and family photos, but it can be used to whatever suits you best.
+It was created to automate the cleanup and maintenance of personal and family photos, but it can be used for whatever suits you best.

 ## Features